Cloudbusting

+Release

+"Cloudbusting" was released as a single on 14 October 1985, with a new non-album track titled "Burning Bridge" as its B-side.
+The twelve-inch single also contained a remix of "Cloudbusting" carrying the subtitle of the "Organon Mix", and "My Lagan Love", which featured additional lyrics written by Bush.

+Critical reception

 In a retrospective review of the single, AllMusic journalist Amy Hanson praised the song for its "magnificence" and "hypnotic mantric effects".
 Hanson wrote: "Safety and danger are threaded through the song, via both a thoughtful lyric and a compulsive cello-driven melody.
 Even more startling, but hardly surprising, is the ease with which Bush was able to capture the moment when a child first realizes that adults are fallible."